 Quicker response time

-You’re able to quickly fill all customer orders as soon as they come in.
-No need to worry about waiting on your stock to arrive.
+You can quickly fill all customer orders as soon as they arrive—no need to worry about waiting for your stock to arrive.
 If you can’t ship an order quickly, you’ll lose those valued customers.

 Decreased risk of shortages

-By keeping stock on hand, you are able to guarantee, that you will not run out of a particular item.
-You’ll also have less to worry about if a product is discontinued.
-If there is a shift in demand for a product, you’ll be able to meet (or even beat) the competition; which means you’ll be able to sell your excess inventory at an ideal price.
+By keeping stock on hand, you can guarantee that you will always have a particular item.
+You’ll also have less to worry about if you discontinue a product.
+If there is a shift in demand for a product, you’ll be able to meet (or even beat) the competition, which means you’ll be able to sell your excess inventory at an excellent price.

 Quick replenishment

-By keeping excess inventory, you are able to work to make sure that your shelves are always full.
+By keeping excess inventory, you can work to make sure that your shelves are always full.
 It’ll ensure your store always has a neat and tidy appearance.

 Cons of holding excess inventory